arvig-ericazavaleta/Ingress-V1-Example/README.md

 - Existing ingress that has already been deployed will automatically be upgraded to V1 and continue to work as expected.

 ## What do you need to do?
-- Upgrade any ingress.yaml mainfest files in your repos or in CI/CD to the V1 format.
+- Change the format of ingress.yaml mainfest files in your repos or in CI/CD to the V1 format.

 ## Reference Docs
 https://kubernetes.io/docs/concepts/services-networking/ingress/